universityofgalway-library/digital-tools-workshops/networks-gephi/network_analysis.md

 11. **YifanHu**: a fast algorithm that’s particularly useful for large networks; combines a force-directed model with a graph coarsening technique (multilevel algorithm) to reduce the complexity
 12. **YifanHu Proportional**: similar to YifanHu, but node sizes are proportional to a specific metric or attribute value
 13. ***Circular Layout**: orders the nodes by any metric or attribute and positions them in a circle; useful for emphasizing cyclic structures
-14. ***Geographic Map**: if your nodes have geographical attributes, this layout positions them based on their real-world locations
+14. ***Geo Layout**: if your nodes have geographical attributes, this layout positions them based on their real-world locations

 *You have to install plugins from `Tools > Plugins > Available Plugins` to use these layout algorithms.